Briksdal Glacier is one of Norway’s richest natural landscapes.

 One of the tributaries of Jostedal Glacier

-Briksdal Glacier is one of the tributaries branching off from the huge Jostedal Glacier.
+Briksdal Glacier is one of the tributaries branching off from the massive Jostedal Glacier.

 The mainstream, Jostedal Glacier, is located in western Norway and is known as the largest glacier in Europe, with an area of 487㎢ and a thickness of 400m at its deepest point.